DREAM-ODA-OS/EOxClient/readme.md

 The browser view refreshes itself automatically reflecting the code changes made.

-## How to deploy the code on a the server
+## How to deploy the code on a server

 0. Create deployment package: